With convenient prayer facilities, delicious halal cuisine and historic sites to explore, Bintan is a must-visit.

 With the Muslim travel segment being one of the world’s fastest-growing tourism sectors, the resorts on the island have upped the ante when it comes to easing these travelers’ needs.

-Guests can enjoy a comfortable stay in the many Muslim-friendly accommodations of Bintan Resorts such as Nirwana Gardens, Angsana Bintan, and Grand Lagoi Village, located along the idyllic northern coastline of Bintan Island.
+Guests can enjoy a comfortable stay in the many Muslim-friendly accommodations of Bintan Resorts such as Nirwana Gardens, Angsana Bintan, and Grand Lagoi Hotel, located along the idyllic northern coastline of Bintan Island.

 To cater to faith-based needs such as their five daily prayers, most resorts offer thoughtful indications of the kiblah direction in well-furnished rooms.